 Before reporting an unexpected behavior as a problem,

 - check your input data: most problems originate from there

 - if you have a problem with examples, look for the error message printed by the code in the output file: few things irritate developers like messages saying I got error 137 in example 24.

 - carefully read the error message issued by the code, if present: sometimes it explains everything.
 For the provided examples, you must look inside the output files.

 - trust the code if it says this doesn’t exist or this is wrong!

 - check if a similar or same problem hasn’t already been reported

-- Bug reports should include enough information to be reproduced, e.g. version number (mandatory!), hardware/software combination(s) for which the problem arises, whether it happens in serial or parallel execution or both, and, most important, an input and output exhibiting such behavior (fast to execute if possible).
-The error message alone is usually not a sufficient piece of information.
+Bug reports should include enough information to be reproduced, e.g. version number (mandatory!), hardware/software combination(s) for which the problem arises, whether it happens in serial or parallel execution or both, and, most important, an input and output exhibiting such behavior (fast to execute if possible).
+The error message alone are seldom a sufficient piece of information.
 Segmentation violation or obscure MPI error messages are never a sufficient piece of information.